 - using forums, Q & A sites etc to get others’ ideas and views

-- brainstorming and using analogies can also help generate ideas, as well as many other creative problem solving techniques - see my lenses on creative problem solving techniques and more creative problem solving techniques.
+- brainstorming and using analogies can also help generate ideas, as well as many other creative problem solving techniques – see this article on creative problem solving techniques.

 Reflecting on events and situations